ZequnZ/COVID-19-NL/README.md

 - [x] Save the data in the _data_ folder
 - [ ] Data aggregation
 - [x] Create a Github workflow to update the data automatically
-- [x] Process the data with [the information of the Dutch municipalities](https://www.cbs.nl/-/media/_excel/2020/03/gemeenten%20alfabetisch%202020.xlsx)
 - [ ] Data aggregation
   - [ ] City-based data
   - [ ] Province-based data